MaximeRCD/ensae_infra_api/README.md

 # Contributing to ensae_infra_api

-Thank you for your interest in contributing to the `ensae_infra_api` project!
-We welcome contributions from the community to help improve and maintain this project.
-Please follow these guidelines to get started:

 ## Clone the Repository

 To begin contributing, you'll need to clone the project's repository to your local machine.
 You can do this by running the following command in your terminal: